👀 Solink Secure Summit ’25 open for registration.

 Security camera installation and camera sourcing

 Before investing in a commercial security camera system, careful consideration of commercial security camera installation logistics and camera sourcing is paramount.
 Assessing factors such as site layout, camera placement, and wiring requirements ensures a seamless installation process tailored to the specific needs of the premises.
-Additionally, selecting the right cameras, taking into account resolution, field of view, and environmental factors, lays the foundation for an effective surveillance solution.
+Additionally, selecting the right cameras, taking into account resolution, field of view, and environmental factors, lays the foundation for an effective security solution.
 By prioritizing installation and camera sourcing considerations upfront, businesses can streamline the implementation of their security infrastructure and maximize its effectiveness in safeguarding their assets.

 Many video surveillance as a service (VSaaS) companies will force their customers to purchase a whole new set of security cameras to integrate with their data analytics platform.
 This is not the case with Solink.
 We want to have a low startup cost and no-term contracts.